Blotch3D/Blotch3D/README.md

     field) are MonoGame "Model" objects or a VertexPositionNormalTexture array.

 -   The BlWindow3D class derives from the MonoGame "Game" class.
+The Setup, FrameProc, and FrameDraw methods are called by certain overridden Game methods.

 -   The BlGraphicsDeviceManager class derives from MonoGame's "GraphicsDeviceManager" class.